 How does the present characterization of weak and strong NPIs and regular and emphatic assertion fit to Zwarts' observation, that strong NPIs are restricted to anti-additive contexts such as no girl, whereas weak NPIs can also occur in decreasing contexts such as fewer than three girls?
-In a previous attempt (Krifka 1995) I tried to argue that Zwarts' notion of anti-additivity should be replaced by the notion of strict decrease, where a function f is strictly decreasing iff if holds that whenever $X \subset Y$, then $f(Y) \subset f(X)$.
-However, I do not think that Zwarts' observation can be derived in this way (Jack Hoeksema, pers. communication).
+In a previous attempt (Krifka [25]) I tried to argue that Zwarts' notion of anti-additivity should be replaced by the notion of strict decrease, where a function f is strictly decreasing iff it holds that whenever $X \subset Y$, then $f(Y) \subset f(X)$.
+However, I no longer think that Zwarts' observation can be derived in this way.